 Last but not least, if you want to turn your PC into a whole gaming console, there’s no better option than Lakka.
 This open-source Linux distro is free, incredibly lightweight, and transforms even a low-end device into a perfectly suitable machine for retro gaming.

-Lakka comes with a simple and beautiful interface, which reminds me of the PS4 user interface.
-Moreover, it supports many customization options, and most importantly, it works fine with most of the old computer systems.
+Lakka has a simple and beautiful interface that reminds me of the PS4.
+It supports many customization options and, most importantly, works well with most old computer systems.

 4. Windows IoT Core

-It was primarily developed to provide a platform to all programmers to build IoT prototypes using Raspberry Pi and Windows 10.
-However, to use the Windows IoT core, you will need the Visual Studio set up on your Windows 10 PC.
+It was primarily developed to provide a platform for all programmers to build IoT prototypes using Raspberry Pi and Windows 10.
+However, to use the Windows IoT core, you will need Visual Studio set up on your Windows 10 PC.

 Like OpenELEC, OSMC is another simple yet popular open-source media center.
-In fact, this Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
+This Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
 It comes with support for Kodi and with its easy-to-use interface.

 RaspBSD is a FreeBSD-based open-source image of FreeBSD 11.
-It is one of the widely used operating systems currently.
-RaspBSD is pre-configured in 2 images specifically designed for Raspberry Pi systems.
-The OS is mainly popular for its code existing in-game consoles such as macOS, PlayStation4, etc.
+It is one of the most widely used operating systems currently.
+The OS is mainly popular for its code existing in-game consoles such as macOS, PlayStation4, etc. RaspBSD is pre-configured in 2 images specifically designed for Raspberry Pi systems.

-Tailored for Raspberry Pi, Ubuntu Mate is definitely one of the best OS you could give a try.
-The OS is extremely lightweight and even gives a tough competition to the official Raspberry Pi OS, i.e., Raspbian, in many aspects.
+Tailored for Raspberry Pi, Ubuntu Mate is one of the best OS you could try.
+The OS is extremely lightweight and even gives tough competition to the official Raspberry Pi OS, i.e., Raspbian, in many aspects.

 First of all, you can try your hands on all the latest packages that even Raspbian OS might lack to provide you.
 Additionally, it brings frequent updates and keeps on adding new incredible features.